microsoft/onnxruntime/docs/tutorials/csharp/bert-nlp-csharp-console-app.md

 - BERT Base Uncased
 - BERT Large Uncased

-There are many models (including the one for this tutorial) that have been finetuned based on these base models.
-The tokenizer for the model is still the same as the base model that it was finetuned from.
+There are many models (including the one for this tutorial) that have been fine tuned based on these base models.
+The tokenizer for the model is still the same as the base model that it was fine tuned from.

 ## Contents
 {: .no_toc }